• Home

 6) Time & resources

-Most companies massively underestimate the complexity of an ERP implementation and by not adequately assessing how much time and resources the implementation process will need, set unrealistic expectations surrounding the project.
-Often the result of poor planning is if you underestimate what is required throughout the duration of the project it will ultimately only mean an extension on deadlines, a budget overspend and a delay in going live.
+Most companies massively underestimate the complexity of an ERP softwareimplementation and by not adequately assessing how much time and resources the ERP implementation process will need, set unrealistic expectations surrounding the project.

 7) Neglecting maintenance/updates

-Once an ERP system is in place it is important to regularly review how the system is supporting the business processes Organisations are constantly evolving, whether opening a new warehouse or introducing new specifications to products.
+Once a system is in place, the challenges of ERP do not end there.
+It is important to regularly review how the software supports the business processes.
+Organisations are constantly evolving, whether opening a new warehouse or introducing new specifications to products.
 An ERP software solution needs to be continually refined to grow with the business requirements to remain the effective tool you bought.
-Keeping your system up to date will protect your data within the software and maintain your current processes.

 ERP Software from Syscom